ilg-physics-ucsb/physics6-manual/6CL/lab2.md

 :::

-A lens is an object that consists of a material of index of refraction $n$ and two spherical boundaries.
-The shapes of the boundaries are designed such that when multiple rays of light emitted by a single point source pass through the lens, they converge to a unique point, known as the image point.
+A lens is an object that consists of a material of index of refraction $n$, which has two opposite faces that form two spherical boundaries.
+The shapes of these boundaries are designed so that when multiple rays of light emitted by a single point source pass through the lens, they converge to a unique point, known as the *image point*.
 The lens thus creates an image of the point source.
+(The lens boundaries can also be designed so that the rays diverge, and the image point is in front of the lens.
+We will see how during this lab.)

-We will consider two common types of lenses, **convex** and **concave lenses.** Convex lenses are those that bulge outward in the center, with the edge being the most narrow part.
+We will consider two common types of lenses, **convex** and **concave** lenses.
+Convex lenses are those that bulge outward in the center, with the edge being the narrowest part.
 Because light passing through such lenses converges to a point on the other side as described above, these are known as *converging* lenses.

 :::Card Definition Convex Lens
-A **convex lens** is a lens that posses at least one surface that curves outwards.
-Functionally, it converges rays of light that are traveling parallel to its principal axis.
+A **convex lens** is a lens that posseses at least one surface that curves outward.
+Such a lens causes rays of light that travel through it parallel to its principal axis, to converge.
 :::

-Concave lenses are those that are thicker on the outside and thinner towards the center.
+Concave lenses are those that are thicker on the outside and thinner toward the center.
+(Their faces curve inward.)
 Later in this lab, we will examine the behavior of concave lenses, which is different from that of convex lenses.

 <!--
 :::Card Definition Concave Lens